Are your kids reluctant to write?

 Don’t assume your kids know these concepts.

 I know this may sound a little overwhelming to moms, especially if you don’t feel adequate in your own writing.
-I think the biggest key is no matter what you’re teaching, you need to MODEL writing skills & activities many times.
-This gives your child confidence in his own writing abilities.
+I think the biggest key is no matter what you’re teaching, you need to break it down into small, incremental steps, even in teaching writing.

 Never teach concepts all at once, because you want to help your kids be successful.
 You should be their mentor, coming alongside your kids and making each step easy.
 When you come alongside, you give your kids the opportunity to be successful.
 And when they are successful, they will gain confidence & want to continue writing.